TanStack/router/docs/guide/external-data-loading.md

 Literally any library that **can return a promise and read/write data** can be integrated.

-## Using Loaders to Ensure Data is Loaded
+## Using Loaders to ensure data is loaded

 The easiest way to use integrate and external caching/data library into Router is to use `route.loader`s to ensure that the data required inside of a route has been loaded and is ready to be displayed.